AlanLeverenz/vue-js-essentials/README.md

 state, getters, mutations, actions

 Map Actions:
-import mapActions
-define methods
-setup mapActions
-pass in array with list of strings of all actions (Vuex will look at all the actions in the module)
+import mapActions into component define action to call in methods setup mapActions that will be exported pass in array with list of strings of all actions (Vuex will look at all the actions in the module)

+Vue Router library:
+can initiate actions based on the current URL